 This is hands down the best London tour for fans of the hit TV show “Downton Abbey”.

 8. Jack the Ripper Tour in London’s East End

 Jack the Ripper is among England’s most notorious serial killers.
 He terrorised the citizens (mainly women) of London during the late 19th century and sent shock waves through the city.

-On this walking tour of London, you’ll step back in time to 1888.
-Discover the world that the Ripper and his victims lived in.
+On this walking tour of London, you’ll step back in time to 1888 and discover the world that the Ripper and his victims lived in.

 Your guide will fill you in on the facts and rumours that surround these disturbing unsolved cases.
 This is hands-down one of the best tours of London for fans of true crime.

-On this walking tour, you’ll explore the Westminster area and visit the fascinating Churchill’s Bunker.
+On this walking tour, you’ll explore the Westminster area and visit 20 of Britain’s most iconic and historical London landmarks, including Winston Churchill’s Bunker.

 First, you’ll meet your group and start your tour in one of the Royal Parks of London – the beautiful Green Park.

 Then, before heading to Westminster, you’ll stop to witness the famous Changing of the Guard at Buckingham Palace.
 This is a traditional London experience you don’t want to miss.